fccm/ocaml-sfml/README.txt

 === Miscellaneous ===

-The SFML_oo module is equivalent to all the other modules but provides an Object Oriented style.
+The Oo_sfml_* modules are equivalent to all the other modules but provide an Object Oriented style.